jafaryor/knowledge-base/Soft Skills/SDLC/prototype.md

 * Quicker user feedback is available leading to better solutions.
 * Missing functionality can be identified easily.
 * Confusing or difficult functions can be identified.
+* New requirements can be easily accommodated as there is scope for refinement.

 #### Disadvantages:
 * Risk of insufficient requirement analysis owing to too much dependency on the prototype.
 * Users may get confused in the prototypes and actual systems.
 * Practically, this methodology may increase the complexity of the system as scope of the system may expand beyond original plans.
-* Developers may try to reuse the existing prototypes to build the actual system, even when it is not technically feasible.
+* Developers in a hurry to build prototypes may end up with sub-optimal solutions.
 * The effort invested in building prototypes may be too much if it is not monitored properly.
+* The customer might lose interest in the product if he/she is not satisfied with the initial prototype.